c-blake/nio/db-bench.md

 : dummy # 0.068 sec total from 1st cd       # get last timestamp
 ```
 This reduces the "load" time to under 5 seconds.
 Meanwhile, using the same
-trimmed schema parsing only `id1` & `v1` takes about 16 seconds - also 4x faster
+trimmed schema parsing only `id1` & `v1` 1-core takes about 16 seconds - also 4x
-without compromising the later queries (except by not having all the data).
-So,
+faster without forcing later sharded queries.
+So, parallel scale up is again
+~3x on 4 cores.
+68 millisec is >2x faster than the fastest 5GB groupby with
-parallel scale up is again about 3x on 4 cores.
-Also, again we get a rather
+Polars (140 ms on machine with 2.5x more cores!).
+We again get a rather large
-large "it all just depends on what you *really* need and *when*" factor.
+"it all just depends on what you *really* need *when*" factor { maybe 5X here if
+we apply BS-scaling to say 2x\*2.5x. ;-) }